CrayonDing0909/Security_AT_Framework/README.md

 # FaceMe Security API Testing Framework

-This project is an automated testing framework for the FaceMe Security API.
-It provides a structured way to test various API endpoints and functionalities of the FaceMe Security system.
+This project is an automated testing framework for the API testing.
+It provides a structured way to test various API endpoints and functionalities of the system.

 ## Project Structure

 ```
 Still Updating 25/06/06
-FaceMe_Security_ATFramework/
+Security_ATFramework/
 ├── api_client/           # API client implementations
 │   ├── auth_client.py    # Authentication client
 │   ├── person_client.py  # Person management client